akshayvijaynair/akshayvijaynair/README.md

 > [!IMPORTANT]
-> Graduating Master's student in Software Engineering with over 8+ years of hands-on involvement in software development and more than 4 years in architecture discipline.
-Proven leader in managing agile engineering teams delivering highly reliable, scalable, and maintainable web applications.
-Technical expert in front-end systems with ability to drive complex solutions
+> Software Product Engineer with 9 years of experience developing scalable, user-centric products and platforms.
+Specializes in front-end development with expertise in architectural strategy, delivering high-performance and maintainable web applications.
+Strong ability to navigate complex technical challenges through hands-on coding and system design.

 -----------------------------------------------

 Nerd.
 But I really like building digital tech projects that can scale.
 I've helped build a couple so far as a software engineer.
 In those projects I built a custom CLI, a UI library, and overall helped out a team of 500 developers built out a product that is used by 30 million users.

-* 🌍  Nowadays, I'm a grad student studying in New York City, working on my software architectural chops and helping a company digitize their processes.
+* 🌍  Nowadays, I'm leading efforts at a Speakhire, a non-profit, working on my software architectural chops and helping them digitize their processes.
 * 🖥️  See my portfolio at
      -   Designed the software system for a digital tutoring service.
 Docs: https://akshayvijaynair.github.io/music-academy-docs/
      -   Designed the quality assurance systems for an iOS healthcare applications.
 Doc: https://akshayvijaynair.github.io/poredocs/